MIROC-DOC/model_description/draft/a-intro.md

-## Features and structure of the model
+## Features and Structure of the Model

 ### Basic Features of the Model.